MicrosoftDocs/visualstudio-docs/subscriptions/use-connected-identities.md

 ## How to access benefits using Microsoft Entra identities

-After your admin connects your MSA to your Microsoft Entra identity, sign in to the [subscriber portal](https://my.visualstudio.com) with your Microsoft Entra identity to access benefits that rely on Microsoft Entra ID.
+After your admin connects your MSA to your Microsoft Entra identity, sign in to the [subscription portal](https://my.visualstudio.com) with your Microsoft Entra identity to access benefits that rely on Microsoft Entra ID.
 These benefits include:
 + Visual Studio IDE
 + Azure DevOps
 + Azure DevTest individual credit